It may surprise you to know that several animals walk on two legs!

 Despite their size, ostriches are incredibly fast and can run up to 45 miles per hour.

-They also have strong legs that allow them to kick predators, such as lions or hyenas, with deadly force.
+They also have strong legs that kick predators, such as lions or hyenas, with deadly force.

 Ostriches are known for their distinctive appearance, with long necks, small heads, and large eyes.

-They are flightless birds, but their wings are still functional and used for balance and display during mating rituals.
+Although they are flightless birds, their wings are still functional and used for balance and display during mating rituals.

 Interestingly, ostriches also have a unique digestive system that allows them to swallow stones, which help grind up the food in their stomachs.